nymlab/vectis/README.md

 transparency,
 separation of control duties and verifiability.

-VectisDAO is the organisation that provides governance to the this infrastructure.
+VectisDAO is the organisation that provides governance to this infrastructure.
 VectisDAO lives on [Juno Network] and leverages the [DAO DAO] stack.
 Every SCW wallet has the right to purchase a set amount of Govec tokens at a set price, the Govec will be minted and can be staked to vote.